kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_05.md

 ## Automatically start Jupyter Notebook in the mids container of your docker cluster

-Let's change our mids container to automatically start the jupyter notebook so we don't have to manually start it each time.
+Let's change our mids container to automatically start the jupyter notebook so we don't have to manually start it each time by updating the docker-compose.yml file as follows:

-krc - stopping point

-#
-## Automate notebook startup

-##

-Just for fun,

 ```yml
 ---